aahancoc/tree_magic/README.md

 - `grep`: Text files such as program scripts and configuration files could be parsed with a regex (or whatever works best).

-- `json`, `toml`, etc: Check the given file against a schema and return true if it matches.
+- `json`, `toml`, `xml`, etc: Check the given file against a schema and return true if it matches.
 (By this point there should be few enough potential matches that it should be okay to load the entire file)

 - (specialized parsers): Binary (or text) files without any sort of magic can be checked for compliance against a quick and dirty `nom` parser instead of the weird heuristics used by libmagic.